cristianbanarescu/iOS-Development/SizeClassesDemo/README.md

 - an iPad with Split Screen or Slide Over ON can have a regular and compact width size class
 - you can create constraints in Interface Builder and make them 'available' only for a specific size class
 - you can arrange 2 views side by side in a regular width size class and have them one on top of the other one in a compact width size class
+- have a different font size when using an iPad, compared to when using an iPhone
+- add aditional UI elements only when on iPad

 ## Useful links